jsonjavascriptdebuggingtutorial

 What JSON.stringify Does with undefined

-This is where most bugs come from.
-JSON.stringify silently drops object properties that are undefined:
+This is where most bugs originate.
+JSON.stringify silently drops any object property whose value is undefined:

 javascript